eli64s/readme-ai/examples/readme-kotlin.md

 																					<table>
 																					<tr>
 																						<td><b><a href='https://github.com/rumaan/file.io-Android-Client/blob/master/app/src/main/java/com/thecoolguy/rumaan/fileio/ui/activities/MainActivity.kt'>MainActivity.kt</a></b></td>
-																						<td>- The MainActivity file orchestrates file uploads, navigation, and permission handling within the app<br>- It integrates with WorkManager for background tasks, displays results, and manages fragments for user interaction<br>- This central activity drives the core functionality and user experience of the application.</td>
+																						<td>- Manages the main activity of the app, facilitating file uploads, handling permissions, and displaying results<br>- It initializes fragments, handles user interactions, and enqueues upload work using WorkManager<br>- The activity also responds to permission requests and provides options to navigate to upload history and about sections.</td>
 																					</tr>
 																					<tr>
 																						<td><b><a href='https://github.com/rumaan/file.io-Android-Client/blob/master/app/src/main/java/com/thecoolguy/rumaan/fileio/ui/activities/ErrorActivity.kt'>ErrorActivity.kt</a></b></td>
-																						<td>- Handles runtime crashes by displaying an error screen<br>- The ErrorActivity class in the provided file extends AppCompatActivity and overrides onBackPressed() to finish the activity<br>- It sets the content view to activity_error layout in onCreate().</td>
+																						<td>Handles runtime crashes by displaying the ErrorActivity, ensuring a smooth user experience.</td>
 																					</tr>
 																					<tr>
 																						<td><b><a href='https://github.com/rumaan/file.io-Android-Client/blob/master/app/src/main/java/com/thecoolguy/rumaan/fileio/ui/activities/UploadHistoryActivity.kt'>UploadHistoryActivity.kt</a></b></td>
-																						<td>- Manages the upload history display, allowing users to clear history and delete individual items<br>- Provides visual feedback on item removal and dynamically updates the list view based on chronological order<br>- Utilizes WorkManager for background tasks and RecyclerView for swipe-to-delete functionality.</td>
+																						<td>- Manages the upload history display, enabling users to clear history, remove individual items, and swipe to delete<br>- Displays a list of uploaded files grouped by date, with the ability to toggle between views based on content availability.</td>
 																					</tr>
 																					<tr>
 																						<td><b><a href='https://github.com/rumaan/file.io-Android-Client/blob/master/app/src/main/java/com/thecoolguy/rumaan/fileio/ui/activities/AboutActivity.kt'>AboutActivity.kt</a></b></td>
-																						<td>Manages the About section UI and navigation in the app, allowing users to view open-source licenses.</td>
+																						<td>- Enables navigation to the open-source license activity from the About section<br>- The code defines the behavior for creating the options menu, setting the theme, and handling user interaction to launch the LicenseActivity<br>- This functionality enhances the user experience by providing access to project licensing information.</td>
 																					</tr>
 																					<tr>
 																						<td><b><a href='https://github.com/rumaan/file.io-Android-Client/blob/master/app/src/main/java/com/thecoolguy/rumaan/fileio/ui/activities/LicenseActivity.kt'>LicenseActivity.kt</a></b></td>
-																						<td>- Generates a Material About list displaying open-source licenses for various libraries used in the project<br>- The LicenseActivity file constructs license cards with details like library name, author, and license type<br>- This activity helps users view and understand the open-source licenses associated with the project's dependencies.</td>
+																						<td>- Generates a list of open-source licenses for various libraries used in the project, providing details such as the library name, release year, creator, and license type<br>- This activity serves to display licensing information in a Material About Activity to inform users about the open-source components utilized in the application.</td>
 																					</tr>
 																					</table>
 																				</blockquote>